laravel/docs/queues.md

 <a name="max-exceptions"></a>
 #### Max Exceptions

-Sometimes you may wish to specify that a job may be attempted many times, but should fail if the retries are triggered by a given number of exceptions.
+Sometimes you may wish to specify that a job may be attempted many times, but should fail if the retries are triggered by a given number of unhandled exceptions (as opposed to being released by the `release` method directly).
 To accomplish this, you may define a `maxExceptions` property on your job class:

     <?php

     namespace App\Jobs;

+    use Illuminate\Support\Facades\Redis;

     class ProcessPodcast implements ShouldQueue
     {